 Interference with Cognitive and Motor Performance

-An increased risk of cerebrovascular adverse events has been seen in the dementia population with some atypical antipsychotics.
+In controlled trials, elderly patients with dementia-related psychosis treated with some atypical antipsychotics had an increased risk (compared to placebo) of cerebrovascular adverse reactions (e.g., stroke, transient ischemic attack), including fatalities.
 The mechanism for this increased risk is not known.
-An increased risk cannot be excluded for other antipsychotics or other patient populations.
-FazaClo® (clozapine, USP) should be used with caution in patients with risk factors for stroke.
+An increased risk cannot be excluded for FAZACLO or other antipsychotics or other patient populations.
+FAZACLO should be used with caution in patients with risk factors for cerebrovascular adverse reactions.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Reproduction studies have been performed in rats and rabbits at doses of approximately 2-4 times the human dose and have revealed no evidence of impaired fertility or harm to the fetus due to clozapine.
-There are, however, no adequate and well-controlled studies in pregnant women.
-Because animal reproduction studies are not always predictive of human response and in view of the desirability of keeping the administration of all drugs to a minimum during pregnancy, this drug should be used only if clearly needed.
+Reproduction studies have been performed in rats and rabbits at doses up to 0.4 and 0.9 times, respectively, the maximum recommended human dose (MRHD) of 900 mg/day on a mg/m² body surface area basis.
+The studies revealed no evidence of impaired fertility or harm to the fetus due to clozapine.
+Because animal reproduction studies are not always predictive of human response, FAZACLO should be used during pregnancy only if clearly needed.

+Consider the risk of exacerbation of psychosis when discontinuing or changing treatment with antipsychotic medications during pregnancy and postpartum.
+Consider early screening for gestational diabetes for patients treated with antipsychotic medications [see WARNINGS AND PRECAUTIONS].
 Neonates exposed to antipsychotic drugs during the third trimester of pregnancy are at risk for extrapyramidal and/or withdrawal symptoms following delivery.
-There have been reports of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress, and feeding disorder in these neonates.
-These complications have varied in severity; while in some cases symptoms have been self-limited, in other cases neonates have required intensive care unit support and prolonged hospitalization.
+Monitor neonates for symptoms of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress, and feeding difficulties.
+The severity of complications can vary from self-limited symptoms to some neonates requiring intensive care unit support and prolonged hospitalization.

 Safety and effectiveness in pediatric patients have not been established.

-Orthostatic hypotension can occur with clozapine treatment, and tachycardia, which may be sustained, has been observed in about 25% of patients taking clozapine.
-(See BOXED WARNINGS, Other Adverse Cardiovascular and Respiratory Effects.)
+Orthostatic hypotension and tachycardia can occur with clozapine treatment [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
 Elderly patients, particularly those with compromised cardiovascular functioning, may be more susceptible to these effects.

-Also, elderly patients may be particularly susceptible to the anticholinergic effects of clozapine, such as urinary retention and constipation.
-(See PRECAUTIONS, Anticholinergic Toxicity.)
+Elderly patients may be particularly susceptible to the anticholinergic effects of clozapine, such as urinary retention and constipation [see WARNINGS AND PRECAUTIONS].

-Dose selection for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and concomitant disease or other drug therapy.
-Other reported clinical experience does suggest that the prevalence of tardive dyskinesia appears to be highest among the elderly, especially elderly women.
-(See WARNINGS, Tardive Dyskinesia.)
+Carefully select FAZACLO doses in elderly patients, taking into consideration their greater frequency of decreased hepatic, renal, or cardiac function, as well as other concomitant disease and other drug therapy.
+Clinical experience suggests that the prevalence of tardive dyskinesia appears to be highest among the elderly; especially elderly women [see WARNINGS AND PRECAUTIONS].